 The more you know about the proper care that someone should receive at home, the more you’ll be able to help them reduce hospital readmission rates and have improved health as soon as possible.

-If you have a loved one who could benefit from elder care in East Bay Area CA, contact the caregivers at Hillendale Home Care.
+If you have a loved one who could benefit from Berkeley area elder care, contact the caregivers at Hillendale Home Care.
 We help seniors and their families with many levels of home care service.
 Call (925) 948-8280 for more information.
+For a full list of all of the communities where we provide care, please visit our Service Area page.